Jason Pierre-Paul

-Jason Andrew Pierre-Paul (born January 1, 1989) is an American football outside linebacker who is a free agent.
-He played college football at South Florida and was drafted by the New York Giants in the first round of the 2010 NFL Draft.
-With the Giants, Pierre-Paul made two Pro Bowls, was first-team All-Pro and won Super Bowl XLVI over the New England Patriots.
+Jason Andrew Pierre-Paul (born January 1, 1989) is an American professional football linebacker who played most of his career for the New York Giants and the Tampa Bay Buccaneers.
+He played college football for the South Florida Bulls and was selected by the Giants in the first round of the 2010 NFL draft.
+With the Giants, Pierre-Paul made two Pro Bowls, was first-team All-Pro and won Super Bowl XLVI.
 With the Buccaneers, Pierre-Paul made his third Pro Bowl and won Super Bowl LV.

 Early life

-Pierre-Paul was born in Deerfield Beach, Florida to Haitian immigrants Jean and Marie, who arrived in the United States in 1983.
+Pierre-Paul was born in Deerfield Beach, Florida, to Haitian immigrants Jean and Marie, who arrived in the United States in 1983.
 At Deerfield Beach High School, Pierre-Paul lettered in basketball for four years.
 After a serious leg injury while playing basketball, he took up football his junior year.

 College career

 Pierre-Paul tallied 51 tackles and 19 tackles for a loss in his freshman year at College of the Canyons (California).
 He also had 14 sacks and earned First-team All-WSC and All-America honors.
 In 2008, Pierre-Paul played at Fort Scott Community College (Kansas), where his 70 tackles, 10.5 sacks, three forced fumbles, and two fumble recoveries earned him First-team Little All-American honors.

 Pierre-Paul transferred to the University of South Florida in Tampa, Florida.
 In 2009, he played thirteen games for the Bulls with seven starts and totaled 45 tackles (16.5 for losses), 6.5 sacks, one interception (returned 18 yards for a touchdown), broke up three passes, and forced two fumbles.
 He was named First-team All-America by Pro Football Weekly for his efforts, and was also first-team All Big East.
 He earned the nickname Haitian Sensation.
 In the fourth week of the season, he was named the Defensive Lineman Performer of the Week in the College Performance Awards.
-After his junior year, he decided to forgo his senior season and enter the 2010 NFL Draft.
+After his junior year, he decided to forgo his senior season and enter the 2010 NFL draft.